Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - Since contract execution and storage are moved off-chain, on-chain gas costs are drastically reduced.
 - There are three basic approaches:
 - noninteractive rollup (like ZK-Rollup),
-- one-round interactive rollup (like the “optimistic rollup” proposal)
+- one-round interactive rollup (like the “Optimistic rollup” proposal)
-- multi-round interactive rollup (like our Arbitrum Rollup).
+- multi-round interactive rollup (like Arbitrum Rollup).

 ### zkRollups